 Poland doesn’t make most people’s Europe trips.
-Even those that spend weeks traveling throughout Europe tend to miss Poland along their travels!
-Instead opting for those more known countries and cities that we’ve all seen in movies.
+Even those that spend weeks traveling throughout Europe tend to miss Poland along their travels, instead opting for those more known countries and cities that we’ve all seen in movies.
 Whether you're a traveler spending a few days here, an expat moving here like I did, or a digital nomad in Poland, I'm sure you'll love your visit here.

 Things to Know Before Visiting Poland